Tuesday, April 23, 2024

 The lush interior is white and scarlet, and it is grander than the theatre in Berlin built by Frederick the Great that we used.
 The lobby is lavish with gilded scrollwork on the walls and ceiling, and sparkly chandeliers hang over a glossy marble floor.

 An effeminate usher greeted us, wearing drapey trousers, Chelsea boots, a cinched jacket, earrings, curly hair, and red nail polish.
 Using a handheld scanner, he saw that we had tickets for Box Seats.
 Impressed that we were an interracial gay couple from NYC, he decided to personally escort us to our box.
 That was very nice of him.
-He led the way up the marble staircase—through handsome arches and elegant vestibules, and we tread on a red carpet that was affixed with brass rods.
+He led the way up the marble staircase—through handsome arches and elegant vestibules, and we tread on a red carpet that was affixed to the steps with brass rods.

 Each compartment had ruby-colored carpets and matching Damask wallpaper.
+When the door was shut, it blended seamlessly with the wallpaper.
 Gold-framed mirrors and brass coat hooks were in each one.
 We were the only people in our Box, but it could accommodate six: three people in cushy red-velvet chairs, with three more in taller chairs behind them.
 Every surface was covered with padded red velvet.
 Luxurious.
 Crimson velvet drapes were tied back to each edge.
-At the railing, modern screens displayed the lyrics in a variety of languages, and they could be angled upward for better viewing.

 Overhead, every surface was embellished with white plaster and gilded scrollwork.

-In my photo below, please notice the astonished look on the face of the woman sitting in the Box next to us. ___.
+In my photo below, please notice the astonished look on the face of the woman sitting in the Box next to us.

 Above each Box, frosted globe lights dangled from gold holders.